nicoanadt/klb-workshop/README.md

 2. Click Create endpoint
      - Name tag - optional: `RedshiftS3EP`
      - Select AWS Services under Service category (which is the default selection)
-     - Under Service name search box, search for "s3" and hit enter/return.
+     - Under Service name search box, search for `s3` and hit enter/return.
      - `com.amazonaws.[region].s3` should come up as search result.
 Select this option with type as `Gateway`.
      - Under VPC, choose non-default VPC.
 This is the same VPC which was used for configuring redshift cluster.
           - If you have more than VPC listed in the drop down list, double check Redshift VPC to avoid any confusion.
 Do the following:
           - Go to: Redshift Console
-          - Click on redshift cluster name
+          - Click on Redshift cluster name
           - Click on Properties tab.
           - Scroll down and check Network and security section for VPC name.
      - Once you have double checked VPC id, move to configuring Route tables section.
-     - Select the listed route tables (checklist both route table)
+     - Select the listed route tables (**check both route table**)
-3. Click Create endpoint.
+3. Click **Create endpoint**.
 It should take a couple of seconds to provision this.
 Once this is ready, you should see Status as Available against the newly created S3 endpoint.

 ### Setup Glue Connection